Manufacturing Analytics Vendor Selection Checklist for 2026

 Core Analytics — OEE, Downtime, Quality, and Maintenance

-The core analytics capability of a manufacturing platform is its ability to calculate OEE correctly, capture and categorise downtime, track quality metrics including first-pass yield and defect Pareto, and surface maintenance KPIs including MTBF, MTTR, and PM compliance.
-These four use cases cover 80% of the ROI available from manufacturing analytics in most plants.
-Evaluate them in depth before spending evaluation time on AI features that require 12 months of data to deliver any value.
+Core analytics — OEE calculation, downtime capture, quality metrics, and maintenance KPIs — cover 80% of the ROI available from manufacturing analytics in most plants.
+Evaluate these in depth before spending time on AI features that require 12 months of data to deliver value.

 OEE Calculation Must Be Configurable

-Every plant defines planned production time, ideal cycle time, and good count slightly differently.
-A platform with a hardcoded OEE formula will produce OEE numbers that do not match your operational definitions — and your team will reject the data.
-During evaluation, configure the OEE calculation with your specific definitions and verify the output against a manually calculated shift.
+A platform with a hardcoded OEE formula will produce numbers your team rejects.
+During evaluation, configure OEE with your specific definitions and verify the output against a manually calculated shift.

 Downtime Reason Code Structure Must Be Yours

-Platforms that provide a fixed reason code list you cannot modify are not suitable for production use.
-Your downtime reason codes must reflect your actual equipment failure modes, your terminology, and your maintenance team's language.
-Evaluate whether the reason code hierarchy is fully configurable and whether it can be maintained by operations staff without vendor involvement.
+Platforms with a fixed reason code list are not suitable for production.
+Evaluate whether the hierarchy is fully configurable and can be maintained by operations staff without vendor involvement.

 Quality Analytics Depth Beyond Defect Count

-Basic quality dashboards show defect count and yield.
-Mature quality analytics show SPC charts with control limits, defect Pareto by cause with trend, First-Pass Yield at the operation level, and the ability to correlate quality trends with process parameters and downtime events.
-Evaluate the analytics depth, not the visual polish of the dashboard.
+Mature quality analytics show SPC charts with control limits, defect Pareto by cause with trend, First-Pass Yield at operation level, and correlation with process parameters.
+Evaluate depth, not visual polish.

 Multi-Plant Benchmarking Requires Standardised Definitions

-Multi-plant OEE benchmarking is only meaningful if every plant is using the same definition of planned production time, ideal cycle time, and good count.
-Ask each vendor how they enforce definition consistency across sites.
-A platform that allows each site to configure independently will produce incomparable OEE scores — which is worse than no benchmarking at all.
+Multi-plant OEE benchmarking is only meaningful if every plant uses the same definition.
+A platform that allows each site to configure independently produces incomparable scores — worse than no benchmarking at all.

 Area 3